JohnMello is a writer, composer, musician, and author of books for children and adults.

 This phrase was coined by Lord Alfred Douglas in his poem Two Loves, first printed in the Chameleon in 1894:

 - I am the love that dare not speak its name.

 We tend to associate the phrase with Oscar Wilde who was put on trial under charges of indecency and sodomy.
-Wilde denied the charges, arguing that the love he felt for a yonger man (the aforementioned Lord Alfred Douglas) was purely Platonic.
+Wilde denied the charges, arguing that the love he felt for a younger man (the aforementioned Lord Alfred Douglas) was purely platonic.
 His defence was so powerful that it resulted in his acquittal.

 Excerpt from Two Loves by Alfred Lord Douglas